 I’m now going into some long hours sitting around the Santa Clara courthouse, waiting for the bureaucratic mechanisms while I sit on a jury in San Jose.
 Ah, more reading time!

-(An aside on the Scientific American article: analysis of a van Eyck’s painting doesn’t tell the story of how the mental process of the painter may have changed based on exposure to optically-traced imagery.
+(An aside on a Scientific American article questioning Hockney: analysis of a van Eyck’s painting doesn’t tell the story of how the mental process of the painter may have changed based on exposure to optically-traced imagery.
 Even if it was not used directly on a particular work, the idea of what an optical image looks like can have a lasting and powerful impression on the internal, mind’s eye of an artist)

 Ben Lifson was at probably the one who started me on reading older art books, in his recommendation of Wolfflin’s turn-of-the-century Drawings of Albrecht Dürer and then John Ruskin’s The Laws of Fesole and the Delacroix Journals.
 Now, the Poore.